-Petitioner asserts further that the person of ordinary skill would have been motivated to add an antioxidant to Enz's rivastigmine transdermal composition with a reasonable expectation of maintaining the stability of the patch during long-term storage, as this is the precise solution disclosed by Sasaki.
-Id. at 48.
+Petitioner asserts further that the person of ordinary skill would have been motivated to add an antioxidant, particularly tocopherol, as recited in claim 2 of the '023 patent, to Enz's rivastigmine transdermal composition with a reasonable expectation of maintaining the stability of the patch during long-term storage, as this is the precise solution disclosed by Sasaki.
+Id. at 40-42.
 Moreover, at the time of the invention, antioxidants were commonly included in pharmaceutical products, including transdermal devices, to protect the drug and/or excipients from oxidative degradation.
-Id. at 47 (citing Ex.
-1010 ¶ 86; Ex.
-1011 ¶ 50).
-Additionally, Petitioner asserts that the person of skill in the art would have been motivated to add the amount of antioxidant disclosed by Sasaki, which amount meets the requirements of claims 1 and 7 of the '031 patent.
-Id. at 48.
+Id. (citing Ex.
+1010 ¶79; Ex.
+1011 ¶50).
+Additionally, Petitioner asserts that the person of skill in the art would have been motivated to add the amount of tocopherol disclosed by Sasaki, which amount encompasses the amounts recited in claims 1, 4, 5 and 7 of the '023 patent.
+Id. at 41-43.

 Patent Owner contends that Sasaki does not teach or suggest any oxidative degradation problem for rivastigmine, and, therefore, a person of ordinary skill in the art would not have been motivated to include an antioxidant in the rivastigmine transdermal formulation disclosed by Enz.
 PO Resp.
-43. In particular, Patent Owner challenges Sasaki by asserting that it does not mention rivastigmine and discloses only two exemplary aminecontaining compounds in transdermal formulations.
-Id. at 40-41.
+44. In particular, Patent Owner challenges Sasaki by asserting that it does not mention rivastigmine and discloses only two exemplary aminecontaining compounds in transdermal formulations.
+Id. at 41-42.

 According to Patent Owner, and Patent Owner's declarant, Dr. Klibanov, Sasaki's disclosure of only two amine-containing compounds "would not have taught or suggested to a [person of ordinary skill in the art] as of 1998 that all amine-containing compounds break down in any acrylic adhesive."
-Id. at 41 (citing Ex.
-2012 ¶¶ 156-158).
-Specifically, Patent Owner asserts that a person of skill in the art would not reasonably have predicted from the presence of an amine group in rivastigmine's structure that rivastigmine would oxidatively degrade under pharmaceutically relevant conditions.8 Id. at 41-42 (citing Ex.
+Id. at 42 (citing Ex.
+2012 ¶ 156).
+Specifically, Patent Owner asserts that a person of skill in the art would not reasonably have predicted from the presence of an amine group in rivastigmine's structure that rivastigmine would oxidatively degrade under pharmaceutically relevant conditions.
+Id. (citing Ex.
 2012 ¶¶ 130-137, 150, 156.).
 Rather, Patent Owner asserts, only "the structure of the molecule as a whole matters to its chemical stability" and "whether a compound will degrade in a particular formulation cannot be predicted in advance of testing."
-Id. at 42 (citing Ex.
-2012 ¶¶ 130-137, 156).
+Id. (citing Ex.
+2012 ¶¶ 132-137, 156).
 According to Patent Owner, both of Petitioner's declarants, Dr. Kydonieus and Dr. Schöneich, agree that it cannot be predicted whether a compound will degrade in a particular formulation in advance of testing, and that Dr. Kydonieus "admitted that he could not be certain whether rivastigmine would necessarily undergo oxidative degradation in any acrylic adhesive."
 Id. (citing Ex.
-1025, 95:24- 96:18, 232:6-13, 258:8-13, 283:12-284:19; Ex.
-1029, 53:10-17).
+1026, 95:24-96:18, 232:6-13, 258:8-13, 283:12-284:19; Ex.
+1030, 53:10-17).